 According to the company that makes Appenzeller Alpenbitter, only two people know the secret blend of 42 herbs used in its preparation.
-The beverage was first developed by Emil Ebneter back in 1902, and at the time, doctors claimed it offered some medical benefits.
+The beverage was first developed by Emil Ebneter back in 1902.
+At that time, doctors claimed it offered some medical benefits.
 Even today, a description of Appenzeller on Coop’s website claims that “it promotes good digestion, circulation and a general feeling of well-being.”
 I have heard it described as having a medicinal taste, and I somewhat agree.

 Drinking and Cooking with Alpenbitter

 To be honest, I have never tried Jägermeister, but there are comparisons made between this German digestif and Alpenbitter.
 Alpenbitter is also used as a digestif, but one producer told Patrimoine Culinaire Suisse that it’s more commonly consumed as an apéritif in Western or French-speaking Switzerland.
 From my experience, I have never seen, nor have been I offered any kind of Alpenbitter during my nearly four years in Western Switzerland.
 Until this week…

 For me, Appenzeller Alpenbitter has a strong anise scent and taste, mixed with other herbal flavors that I cannot put a name to.
 I had it on the rocks, but would not enjoy drinking it warm and straight.
-The Appenzeller website has several other drink suggestions that look interesting, as well as some sweet and savory recipes, including a cake made with 250 ml (about one cup) of this very fragrant liqueur that I may need to try.
+The Appenzeller website has several other drink suggestions that look interesting.
+They also have some sweet and savory recipes, including a cake made with 250 ml (about one cup) of this very fragrant liqueur that I may need to try.

 What’s your opinion of Alpenbitter?
 Do you have a bottle at home?
 If so, how often do you drink it?
 Please leave a comment below or send me an email.
 Many thanks!